To God, Not Goodbye - Adieu Barrington

 “Happiness looks good on you, Sis!”, was the comment from my sister Bianca when we sent the first pics of our new little family.
 Big smiles all around.

-Despite the first six years of his life as a caged breeding dog who was left behind by his owners, a terror of stick-objects like brooms, and terrible dog aggressive due to lack of socialization and other bad experiences, he immediately melted into our lives and into our hearts.
+Despite the first six years of his life as a caged breeding dog who was left behind by his owners, a terror of stick-objects like brooms, and dog aggression due to lack of socialization and other bad experiences, he was a happy, loving, and ultimately trusting Soul.
+He immediately melted into our lives and into our hearts.

 No matter all the wrongs that others had done to him, he never assigned any of that blame to us.
 We were a clean slate.
 No baggage.
 No projection.
 Just love (and some separation anxiety).
 He didn’t want to lose us, and we always wanted him to know we’d never leave him.